A lot or a little?

 The parents' guide to what's in this book.

 What parents need to know

-Parents need to know that this straightforward, approachable sex-ed follow-up to It's Not the Stork is for older kids and digs into more topics that kids are bound to be hearing about as tweens -- which means you'll probably want to spend even more time previewing so you're ready to relay your feelings on some of the tougher topics.
+Parents need to know that Robie H. Harris' straightforward, approachable sex-ed guide is a follow-up to her It's Not the Stork, and it's geared to older kids.
+It digs into more topics that kids are bound to be hearing about as tweens, which means you'll probably want to spend even more time previewing so you're ready to relay your feelings on some of the tougher topics.
 These include different kinds of families and love (with terms "homosexuality" and "heterosexuality" explained), HIV/AIDS, condoms and other birth control, masturbation, and a more detailed discussion of what sexual abuse is.
 The bird and bee cartoon characters that appear throughout and comment on the topics presented focus on two perspectives: a child who may be embarrassed to talk about such things and a child who doesn't understand why anyone would want to talk about them.

 - Parents say

 Starting with a chapter called "Curious?
 Embarrassed?
 Confused?" and explaining to kids that "it's perfectly normal" to feel that way about where babies come from, even if they think they know a few things already.
 IT'S SO AMAZING! then launches into all the big sex-ed questions: where babies come from, how boys and girls are the same and different and what male and female sexual organs actually do, how the sperm gets to its destination, what pregnancy and birth is like, and even the basics on chromosomes and genes.
 It also covers topics like different kinds of love (including homosexual love), different kinds of families, adoption, HIV/AIDS, birth control, what touches are "okay" and "not okay" and how to tell someone about "not okay" touches, and why growing up is "so amazing."

 Is it any good?